What do "spay" and "neuter" really mean?

 Spaying and Neutering Are Good for the Community

-- Animal shelters are overburdened with surplus animals.
-Spaying and neutering can help reduce the Animal Control Facilities euthanasia rate.
+• Animal shelters are overburdened with surplus animals.
+Spaying and neutering can help reduce animal control facilities' euthanasia rate.

 Low Cost Spay/Neuter Clinics in our Area